 Remember that whole hubbub at the end of the last college football season about Ohio State Football players selling memorabilia given to them by the university to collectors to make a little cash on the side?
-And rather than keep the Buckeyes out of their big bucks bowl game, the NCAA decided to suspend the players–including starting quarterback Terrelle Pryor–at the beginning of NEXT season as punishment?
+And rather than keep the Buckeyes out of their big bucks bowl game, purchase the NCAA decided to suspend the players–including starting quarterback Terrelle Pryor–at the beginning of NEXT season as punishment?
 And everyone went “WTF?” but the school and the NCAA said it was no big deal?
 According to Yahoo!
-Sports, OSU coach Jim Tressel allegedly knew about these infractions almost a year ago.
+Sports, advice OSU coach Jim Tressel allegedly knew about these infractions almost a year ago.

 Ironically, Tressel was just featured in the Sports Illustrated article about College Football and Crime, and how well he handled a recruit who was accused just days before signing his letter of intent of fondling high school girls by pretending to get them fitted for an ROTC uniform.
 Shockingly, after the charges were swept under the rug, Tressel welcomed this kid into the Buckeye program without batting an eye.
 Sounds like he will fit right in.